Hum-Bao/475Final/README.md

 2. If you don't have make, install it (On mac run xcode-select --install)

 Pushing commits:
+1. Git pull (to get updated files)
-1. Git add (name of file or . for all files)
+2. Git add (name of file or . for all files)
-2. Git commit (Message describing push (can be skipped for default message))
+3. Git commit -m message
-3. Git push
+4. Git push